ttruty/QualtricsMailer/README.md

 5. Next move to the "Actions" tab and add the python script
 - Action should be "start a program"
 - Program/script browse to the location of the python 3.6+ python.exe
+- May under program files in the Windows(C:) drive, but may be in another location (I use Anaconda Python, you can always search for "python.exe" to find location or type "where python" in terminal).

 ![Task Scheduler](images/task_sch5.JPG "Task Action")